qdrant/landing_page/qdrant-landing/content/articles/rapid-rag-optimization-with-qdrant-and-quotient.md

 In today's fast-paced, information-rich world, AI is revolutionizing knowledge management.
 The systematic process of capturing, distributing, and effectively using knowledge within an organization is one of the fields in which AI provides exceptional value today.

-The potential for AI-powered knowledge management increases when leveraging Retrieval Augmented Generation (RAG), a methodology that enables LLMs to access a vast, diverse repository of factual information from knowledge stores, such as vector databases.
+> The potential for AI-powered knowledge management increases when leveraging Retrieval Augmented Generation (RAG), a methodology that enables LLMs to access a vast, diverse repository of factual information from knowledge stores, such as vector databases.

 This process enhances the accuracy, relevance, and reliability of generated text, thereby mitigating the risk of faulty, incorrect, or nonsensical results sometimes associated with traditional LLMs.
 This method not only ensures that the answers are contextually relevant but also up-to-date, reflecting the latest insights and data available.

-While RAG enhances the accuracy, relevance, and reliability of traditional LLM solutions, an evaluation strategy can further help teams ensure their AI products meet these benchmarks of success.
+While RAG enhances the accuracy, relevance, and reliability of traditional LLM solutions, **an evaluation strategy can further help teams ensure their AI products meet these benchmarks of success.**

+## Relevant tools for this experiment

 In this article, we’ll break down a RAG Optimization workflow experiment that demonstrates that evaluation is essential to build a successful RAG strategy.
 We will use Qdrant and Quotient for this experiment.